I am a faculty member in the department of Physics at IISc Bangalore. Earlier I was a postdoctoral researcher in the Astronomy department and

 Paper on numerical implementation and properties of the cosmic ray

-Thermal instability in the intracluster medium
+Thermal instability in the intracluster medium in its implications

 A picture is worth a thousand words.